shashankms9/Cloud-Native-Application-Protection-Platform-CNAPP/module-2-defender-for-containers.md

 ### Exercise 3: Investigate the recommendation for vulnerabilities in ACR

-Once a vulnerable image has been pushed to the Azure Container Registry registry, then Microsoft Defender for Containers will start scanning the image for vulnerabilities, by using Qualys.
+Once a vulnerable image has been pushed to the Azure Container Registry, then Microsoft Defender for Containers will start scanning the image for vulnerabilities, by using Qualys.
 You will now look into the recommendation in Microsoft Defender for Cloud for this.

-1. In the Azure Portal, searh for Microsoft Defender **(1)** in the search box and then select **Microsoft Defender for Cloud** **(2)**.
+1. In the Azure Portal, search for Microsoft Defender **(1)** in the search box and then select **Microsoft Defender for Cloud** **(2)**.

     ![Microsoft Defender](images/m2-ex3-step1.png)